ManifoldScholar/manifold-docs/_docs/projects/customizing/social.md

 Every hour Manifold will fetch up to 60 tweets for each of a project's Twitter Queries.

 A Twitter Query is composed of the following characteristics:
-- `Query` A string of parameters as specified in the [Twitter search operators](https://developer.twitter.com/en/docs/tweets/search/guides/standard-operators).
+- **Query**.
+A string of parameters as specified in the [Twitter search operators](https://developer.twitter.com/en/docs/tweets/search/guides/standard-operators).
-- `Results Type` The types of tweets to return.
+- **Results Type**.
+The types of tweets to return.
 Allowed types are "most recent" and "most popular".
-- `Active` Specifies whether Manifold should fetch tweets for the Query.
+- **Active**.
+Specifies whether Manifold should fetch tweets for the Query.
 Manifold will skip the query if `active` is set to `false`.

 ### Managing Queries
 Twitter Query details are accessed from the drawer, which opens when a query is clicked in the Twitter Queries section.